DDFar/minds-machines-sf/Seed Apps/timeseries_seed_app/README.md

 ## App setup

-After navigating to the timeseries_seed_app director, install the dependencies.
+After navigating to the timeseries_seed_app directory, install the dependencies.

 ```
 bash